On energy consistency of intermediate states in HLL-type MHD Riemann solvers: Numerical tests

 \section{Numerical tests}

-We use the open-source code \texttt{COOLFluiD}, which is introduced in \ref{sec:CF}, to run the numerical test cases.
-All the numerical methods tested are implemented in \texttt{COOLFluiD}.
-Specifically, the HLL scheme, HLLC(-L) scheme, HLLD scheme, and the proposed HLLC/D-PC schemes are compared.
-Numerical shock instabilities \cite{Quirk1994,ROBINET2000,ELLING2009} are not discussed here.
-Moreover, using typical unstructured FV limiters may still produce non-physical oscillations as they do not guarantee local monotonicity near strong discontinuities \cite{Zhang2018}.
+We use the fully-implicit MHD solver in \texttt{COOLFluiD}, which is introduced in \ref{sec:CF}, to run the numerical test cases shown here.
+Specifically, the HLL, HLLC(-L), HLLD, and the proposed HLLC/D-ec schemes are compared. {The conventional HLLC/D schemes are further introduced in the Appendices, which consider the discussion in Section \ref{sec:HDC} to be fairly compared with the proposed schemes.} Moreover, using typical unstructured FV limiters may still produce non-physical oscillations as they do not guarantee local monotonicity near strong discontinuities \cite{Zhang2018}.
 Therefore, the first-order spatial approximation is discussed to focus on the effects of Riemann solvers, which is a necessary step before introducing higher-order solutions.

+To verify the results, we examine some of the tests using an explicit FV solver\footnote{Opensource package \texttt{MLAU} \cite{Minoshima2020,Minoshima2021} available at {https://github.com/minoshim/MLAU}.}, also solving the conservative MHD equations. {Instead of the HDC, this explicit solver uses constrained transport to remove the $\nabla\cdot\mathbf{B}$ error and a staggered-grid system to discretise the computational domains in multi-dimensional simulations.
+Consequently, its Riemann solvers do not consider the numerical nuances related to varying $B_{\parallel}$, and the divergence error does not develop in the simulations.
+Otherwise, the explicit simulations, whose results are not shown, confirm the numerical resolution of the proposed schemes compared with the conventional schemes.}